joshuefpj/analytics/README.md

 Database and table creation added into Dockerfile to be created once container is created.

 Adds scheduled cron to get python script run every 30 mins.

+### Version 0.1.5
+This 0.1.5 fix the image attachment on the email template.

+Adds logging messages for tracking purposes for each run.

+Both containers now are created with docker-compose, cron is added to crontab, is set to run every 30 mins.

+Main file is now working as expected, the validation for the file located is now finished and only process those files modified after the previous run.

+Accounts are now saved into database into `account_details`, validation to keep account unique.
+Transactions are added into `transactions_logging` table.